 Unfortunately, unlike wires, checks can be returned by banks when there are insufficient funds to cover the amount.
 Therefore, businesses selling a service or merchandise find that using a transfer by wire can be more secure than a check.

 How Do Transfers Work?

 If you want to send money via wire, all that is required is the submission of the recipient bank instructions to your bank.
 Customers will have to provide the bank account particulars of the recipient.
 In many instances, the sending bank will require the sender to fill out their bank wire forms.
 A few banks that allow customers to perform the complete wire process online, most institutions will require a signed form.

-Set Sending and Receiving Payments Today!
+Start Sending and Receiving Payments Today!

-Payment processing organizations interested in establishing direct banking relationships through European or other offshore banks, please contact one of our relationship managers to get started
+Payment processing organizations interested in establishing direct banking relationships through European or other offshore banks, please contact one of our relationship managers to get started.